 My name is Brandy, and the sailors say I'm a fine girl.
 I'm a graphic designer, illustrator, writer, reader, gamer, dreamer, and above all, storyteller.

 Out of the components that make up my work, I am most drawn to sincerity.
 Simply put, I want to make things and care about them.
 Boredom inspires me.
 When the world seems dull and uninteresting, it makes me want to fill it with stuff and create environments to pack with stories.
 My life exists somewhere between being painfully logical and lost in an overly complicated daydream.
-I'll gush over the simplistic splendor of minimalist layout for a company's branding, then rush to document an ornate and hand-lettered cafe sign on the side of the road.
+I'll gush over the simplistic splendor of the minimalist layout of a company's branding, then rush to document an ornate and hand-lettered cafe sign on the side of the road.
 Sometimes, I have a detailed plan of attack for a new project; other times, the project decides for itself what it wants to be.

 The best way for me to understand emotions and complex concepts is for me to craft them into something more tangible.
 I try to put a bit of my soul in all that I do.
 I'd rather become hopelessly obsessed with something than be apathetic for a moment.